Absence Made Present

 The pre-Hispanic ruins of Teotihuacan and Palenque were Pavão’s chosen destinations for a field trip that proved decisive to the project.
 The Lost Longing for Existenceconsists of three separate slide projections and a Super 8 film in articulated dialogue with display structures also designed by the artist — different periods, different cultures, different understandings of art connect and overlap.

 Face to face, two projections form a diaporama, with the noises from the projector (the cooling-fan, the slide changes) amplified.
 One shows us the symbolic and prophetic destruction of the Teotihuacan map, while the other shows us the Pyramid of the Sun rebuilt — and as the former fades, the latter comes back as a recurring, cyclical, hypnotizing motif transporting us to a poetic, enigmatic new dimension.
 Pavão reminds us that archaeological sites are simply locations in ruins and that archaeology consists of interpreting, of building the past in the present.
 The third projection shows us the Hotel Palenque façade superimposed on a concrete flagstone — an image that will fade gradually during the run of the exhibition.
 In a monitor, the Super 8 film shows us an interior scene: Pavão’s room at the hotel.
 Contrasting with the sequence of the inanimate, megalithic masses of both the pyramid and the hotel façade, we see a fan in the ceiling, a TV showing a wrestling match featuring Mexican El Santo, and we glimpse a burning in the distance, which alludes to the thesis that Batres used dynamite for his excavations in Teotihuacan.
-Finally, we see a turtle, the only witness to all of this, also a reference to the turtle tank Smithson photographed at the Hotel Palenque.

 Although Pavão builds his work gradually, meticulously articulating cross-disciplinary references and content, the logic of the accidental becomes a conceptual and formal strategy informing his creative process.
 An example: during his show at UMA LULIK_ gallery, he discovered — due to a technical glitch — that record players amplify the noises from slide projectors, and also that too much light obliterates the image in the slide.
 Using such fortuitous details; highlighting paradoxes relating to history and time; preconceptions of ruin and memory, of sites and non-sites, of heterotopia and memory; and playing with overlapping and juxtaposing what remains and what fades — prompting, from the outset, a meditation on the passage of time and its effect on any given place — Pavão invites us on a fictional voyage made of overlapping layers of time, history and displacement — an intricate web of circuit and flux that will feed off one another for the lifespan of the show and of this piece.